 If you don’t create a will in Colorado when you pass away, all of your property is distributed according to state “intestacy” laws.
 This means your property will end up going to your closest relatives.
 This begins with your spouse and children.
 If you don’t have a spouse or any living children, then your grandchildren or parents will get your property.
 The list of who gets your property continues on with increasingly distant relatives, such as siblings, grandparents, aunts, uncles, cousins, nieces, and nephews.
 If the court is unable to find any living blood relatives or relatives through marriage, the state takes your property.

 How Does Marriage & Divorce Affect My Will?

 In Colorado, if you name your spouse in your will and then you later get divorced, your former spouse is automatically eliminated from your will once the divorce is finalized.
 If you have a will created before you get married, your spouse would be entitled to the same share that they’d be entitled to even if you had no will at all.

 Colorado law states that you can amend or revoke your will at any time, as long as you are mentally competent and not being unduly influenced by another person.
 If you want to amend your will, a new document should be drawn up by an experienced estate planning attorney, and the document should be executed properly.

 If you need help drawing up a will, it’s always a good idea to contact an experienced estate planning attorney in Greeley.
 Most states have very specific rules regarding how a will must be executed.
 If you try to do it yourself and it is done incorrectly, it could invalidate the entire document.
 Let us help you.

-At Brady, McFarland & Lord, LLC, our attorneys are knowledgeable and dedicated but also approachable and personable.
+At Colorado Estate Planning Law Center, our attorneys are knowledgeable and dedicated but also approachable and personable.
 We can help you with all of your estate planning needs.
 Contact us online or call us at (303) 420-2863 to schedule your free initial consultation.